 If journeying to visit with family and friends is part of your end-of-year holiday celebrations, then you’ll want to follow these helpful tips for safe holiday travels.

 Ditch Cloudy Headlights

-Aging headlights, particularly those with cloudy or yellowed lenses are 80 percent less effective at illuminating roadways than new headlights, according to recent research from AAA.
-The dangers of nighttime – which comes earlier during the winter – driving are thus exacerbated.
-The leading cause for this deterioration is damaging UV rays.
+Aging headlights, particularly those with cloudy or yellowed lenses, are 80 percent less effective at illuminating roadways than new lights, according to recent research from AAA.
+The dangers of nighttime – which come earlier during the winter – driving are thus exacerbated.
+The leading cause of this deterioration is damaging UV rays.